10 Best Places to Visit in Tasmania, Australia

 Written by Free Two Roam

 Most international visitors probably haven’t even heard of Tasmania, preferring to visit Australia’s more well-known destinations such as Sydney, the Gold Coast, and the Great Barrier Reef

 In this small state, you’ll find rugged coastlines, limestone caves, snow-capped mountains, rainforests, alpine plateaus, wild rivers and gorges, and magnificent white sandy beaches.

-Tasmania is also one of the best places to see some of Australia’s unique wildlife such as the wombats and wallabies and let’s not forget the Tasmanian Devil!
+Tasmania is also one of the best sites to see in Australia for unique wildlife such as wombats and wallabies – and let’s not forget the Tasmanian Devil!

 1. Cradle Mountain-Lake St Clair National park

 The park offers a spectacular wilderness environment.
 You’ll find cascading rivers, rainforests, ancient pines, glacial lakes, wild alpine moorland, and rich vegetation.

 If you like hiking you’re going to love this national park.
 It’s famous for its many walking trails.
 There are hikes to suit everyone’s ability, ranging from the easy to the difficult.

 2. Freycinet National Park

 With its stunning coastline of pink granite mountains descending into white sandy beaches and its secluded bays with turquoise water, Freycinet National Park pretty much has it all.

 You should absolutely do the walk to Wineglass Bay.
 The water in the bay is really cold but it’s so incredibly beautiful that you’ll struggle to resist taking a dip anyway.

 3. Port Arthur Historic Site

-Two centuries ago, many arrivals to Australia were convicts and the worst place they could end up was at Tasmania’s convict settlement at Port Arthur.
+Two centuries ago, many arrivals to Australia were convicts, and the worst place they could end up was at Tasmania’s convict settlement at Port Arthur.